PUBLIC NOTICE:

 To: All interested Agencies (including all Federal, State, and Local), Groups and Individuals

-Project Description & Location:
+Project Description and Location:

 The City of Centralia, Kansas has received Community Development Block Grant (CDBG) funding in the amount of $650,000 for a Sewer Improvements Project.
 The proposed project includes rehabilitation of existing sanitary sewer infrastructure, including manhole rehabilitation, cured-in-place pipe (CIPP) lining of 4-inch and 8-inch sewer mains, CCTV inspection, lift station improvements, and associated appurtenances.

-Project activities will occur within the area generally bounded by the city limits of Centralia, Kansas.
+Project activities will occur within the area generally bounded by the City Limits of Centralia, Kansas.
 The total estimated project cost is $3,340,211.
 CDBG funds will be used for construction; the local match of approximately $2,690,211 will be provided through a KDHE SRF loan to cover construction, engineering design and inspection, grant administration, and other soft costs.
 Construction is anticipated between June 2026 and June 2027.

 Floodplain and Wetland Involvement: